seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 She slipp'd away, and to the city made
 With such a cry and swiftness that, believe me,
 She left me far behind her.
 Three or four
-I saw from far off cross her--one of 'em
+I saw from far off cross her - one of 'em
 I knew to be your brother; where she stay'd,
 And fell, scarce to be got away.
 I left them with her,
-And hither came to tell you.
+And hither came to tell you. /

-*\[Enter Jailer's Brother, Daughter, and others.]*
+*Enter Jailer's Brother, Daughter, and others.*

 / Here they are.

 **Jailer's Daughter**
 *\[Sings.]*
 "May you never more enjoy the light," etc.
+*\[Speaks.]*
-Is not this a fine song?
+Is not this a fine song? /

 **Jailer's Brother**
 / O, a very fine one!

 **Jailer's Daughter**
-I can sing twenty more.
+I can sing twenty more. /

 **Jailer's Brother**
 / I think you can.